 The presence of snoring can certainly be a significant social issue.
 However, as many as 60-80% of adults who snore routinely have sleep apnea.
 This can be true even in the absence of significant fatigue or witnessed apnea (stopping breathing) by the bed partner.
-Both snoring and sleep apnea occur when tissue surrounding the breathing tube relaxes, especially in deeper sleep.
+Both snoring and sleep apnea occurs when the tissue surrounding the breathing tube relaxes, especially in a deeper sleep.
 Partial obstruction may cause the tissue to simply vibrate- thus leading to snoring.
 However, more significant obstruction leads to difficulty in breathing- even complete blockage of the airway.
 Luckily, the brain will recognize this and move the patient into lighter sleep, allowing the airway to open again, but ruining deep sleep.

 Untreated sleep apnea can increase the risk of heart attack, stroke, and even fatal car accidents.
-It can also contribute to fatigue, depression, poor concentration and memory issues.
+It can also contribute to fatigue, depression, poor concentration, and memory issues.

-Over twenty years experience in the evaluation and management of individuals with sleep disorders allows Dr. Hester to accurately diagnose the problem and then provide the patient with a comprehensive outline of options that are best suited to their individual condition.
+Over twenty years of experience in the evaluation and management of individuals with sleep disorders allows Dr. Hester to accurately diagnose the problem and then provide the patient with a comprehensive outline of options that are best suited to their individual condition.
 This approach has led to published surgical success rates of over 90% for those patients with sleep apnea.

-Treatments provided include:
+Sleep Apnea Treatments provided include